Summer Undergraduate Research Program Updates

-- Student salary of at least $2,000 for the summer (students are expected to work 20 hrs./week and compensated at minimum wage or higher)
+- Student salary of at least $1,500 for the summer (students are expected to work 20 hrs./week and compensated at minimum wage or higher)

 - A maximum of $1,000 in supplies, equipment, software, or materials related to the research/creative project that can be used for virtual working projects

-- Student travel to conduct survey research or related activities – not travel for conferences
+- Student travel to conduct survey research or related activities and registration for conferences will not be supported